A person using Apple's vision Pro in practice. © Apple

 Apple’s Vision Pro | © Apple

-So a while ago, Apple did announce that they are working on a headset comparable to Meta Quest and other brands.
-Everyone was excited, because Apple is known to be innovative and everyone wanted to see what the folks in Cupertino do with VR.
-A couple of days ago, first unpacking videos and first reviews were available and it does look pretty amazing.
+Some time ago, Apple announced that they were working on a headset to rival Meta Quest and other brands.
+Everyone was excited because Apple is known to be innovative and everyone wanted to see what the folks in Cupertino were doing with VR.
+A few days ago, the first unboxing videos and reviews were released, and it looks pretty amazing.
 At first.

-After watching a couple of these, I also have to admit that it is not the reinvention of the wheel.
-Sure, everything is neatly designed and integrates perfectly into the Apple Eco System, but besides that, it kind of does what everyone else is doing, just prettier.
-You have these things called personas, which are impressive and use the headset as a quick structure-from-motion scanner for your face.
-I think when using Apple products, conference calls will be much different in the future.
+After watching a few, I have to admit that it is not the reinvention of the wheel.
+Sure, everything is neatly designed and fits perfectly into the Apple Eco System, but other than that it sort of does what everyone else does, only prettier.
+You have these things called Personas, which are impressive and use the headset as a fast structure-from-motion scanner for your face.
+I think if you use Apple products, conference calls are going to be very different in the future.

 The Vision Pro and Archaeology

 So the Vision Pro is a stand-alone device that comes with a portable battery.
-In theory, you could use the device and walk around with it.
-You could use it on an excavation even, but I don’t think this will happen soon.
-Working in an office, the Vision Pro could be used for conference calls, writing and researching your papers in VR, or giving virtual presentations.
-But one thing that kind of caught my eyes was something different.
+In theory, you could use it and walk around with it.
+You could even use it on a dig, but I don’t think that’s going to happen any time soon.
+In an office, the Vision Pro could be used for conference calls, writing and researching your papers in VR, or giving virtual presentations.
+But something else caught my eye.

-In one of the presentations, you can also see the ability of the VR headset to project 3D models into the room you are standing in.
-In the video I saw, it was a life-sized race car standing in an office room.
-This would definitely be something I would use: Observing and analysing 3D models in VR with the headset.
-Sure, this can be done also with other headsets, but I think Apple will (for better or worse) make this more usable and responsive than other companies.
-Archaeology is already doing a lot with VR, but it seems to never have taken off really.
+In one of the presentations you can also see the ability of the VR headset to project 3D models into the room you are standing in.
+In the video I saw, it was a life-size race car standing in an office room.
+That would definitely be something I would use: Observing and analysing 3D models in VR with the headset.
+Sure, you can do this with other headsets, but I think Apple (for better or worse) will make this more usable and responsive than other companies.
+Archaeology is already doing a lot with VR, but it never seems to have really taken off.

 The true value of the Vision Pro

-This all is nice and true, but I actually see another value in the product launch.
-I don’t think that the Vision Pro will revolutionise how we work (in Archaeology or outside) and I still don’t know if I would even buy one.
-But I think the true value of the Vision Pro lies somewhere else.
-Apple makes products acceptable in the public.
-Before the AirPods, wireless headphones were available, but never really used.
-Before the Apple Watch, smartwatches were also a thing, but not mainstream.
-I think what the Vision Pro can accomplish will be a wider acceptance of VR headsets in the public.
+This is all well and good, but I actually see a different value in the product launch.
+I don’t think the Vision Pro is going to revolutionise the way we work (in or out of archaeology) and I still don’t know if I would buy one.
+But I think the real value of the Vision Pro lies elsewhere.
+Apple makes products acceptable to the public.
+Before the AirPods, wireless headphones were available but never really used.
+Before the Apple Watch, smartwatches were a thing, but not mainstream.
+I think what the Vision Pro can do is make VR headsets more acceptable to the public.

-This can indeed be beneficial for museums.
-If wearing these things really get accepted, more headsets will come.
-They will get smaller and better and like AirPods or the Apple Watch, people will walk around with some form of VR/AR headset, be it from Apple or someone else.
-I kind if dread that vision for the future, but I can’t change it really.
+This can actually be beneficial for museums.
+If there is a real acceptance of wearing these things, there will be more headsets.
+They’ll get smaller and better, and like AirPods or the Apple Watch, people will be walking around with some form of VR/AR headset, whether it’s from Apple or someone else.
+I kind of dread that vision of the future, but I can’t really change it.

-One major problem for utilising VR or AR in museums is that these institutions have to provide the hardware and these are more or less bound locally.
-If museum visitors come with their own hardware, visiting museums in the future will dramatically change.
-This, I am very sure of.
-Once the VR train is rolling (started by Apple), the possibilities will skyrocket.
-How this will look like is another question, but I definitely think VR/AR use will change in the next couple of years.
+One of the big problems with using VR or AR in museums is that these institutions have to provide the hardware, and it is more or less local.
+If people come to museums with their own hardware, it will dramatically change the way people visit museums in the future.
+I am very sure of that.
+Once the VR train starts rolling (started by Apple), the possibilities will skyrocket.
+What that will look like is another question, but I definitely think that the use of VR/AR will change in the next few years.

 TAGS